eludius18/eludius18/README.md

 Blockchain Developer
 --------------------

-* 🌍  I'm based in Barcelona
+* 🌍  I'm based in Tenerife, Canary Islands
 * ✉️  You can contact me at [eladio.robcas@gmail.com](mailto:eladio.robcas@gmail.com)
 * 🤝  I'm open to collaborating on Blockchain Projects